If you are applying for this course from within the UK click Apply Now

 Tuition fees for part-time students are £6,935 per 120 credits.
 Please note that part-time courses are not available to international students who require a Student visa to study in the UK.

 *The discounted fee will be reflected in your offer letter.
 Learn more in our Help and Advice article.

 Take a look at the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.

-You have the opportunity to be actively involved in Spark Sunderland, the 24/7 Community Radio station based in the Media Centre.
-Spark has won many awards including four golds at the Student Radio Awards 2012, and holds the Nations and Regions Award for Best Radio Station in the North East.
+You have the opportunity to be actively involved in Spark Sunderland, the 24/7 community radio station.
+Spark is award-winning and consistently recognised at the Student Radio Awards, Community Radio Awards and the prestigious New York Festival Radio Awards for many years.
 Students are responsible for all news-gathering, programme production and advertising.

 Be inspired by our academics and their strong industry contacts.
-Our experienced academics who have years of industry expertise at high levels in print, online and broadcasting including the BBC, Daily Mirror, Grazia, Private Eye and Sky.
+Our experienced academics have years of industry expertise at high levels in print, online and broadcasting, including the BBC, Daily Mirror, Grazia, Private Eye and Sky.

-Rub shoulders with regional and national high-profile journalists such as Kevin Maguire, Associate Editor at the Daily Mirror and Visiting Professor in Journalism at the University, and ITV News Correspondent Alastair Stewart.
-Both regularly visit the University along with a host of experienced journalists to give insight into the industry via masterclasses and lectures.
+Meet regional and national high-profile journalists such as Kevin Maguire, Associate Editor at the Daily Mirror and Visiting Professor in Journalism at the University, and Alastair Stewart, presenter at GB News and formerly ITV News.
+Both regularly visit the University, along with a host of experienced journalists to give insight into the industry via masterclasses and lectures.

-Broaden your horizons with inspiring trips – recently, students have enjoyed visits to London fashion master classes, press access to Wembley finals and Europa league games at FC Schalke 04 in Germany.
+Broaden your horizons with inspiring trips – recently, students have enjoyed visits to Dusseldorf and to MediaCityUK.